Unsealed document in Mar-a-Lago search sharpens focus on Trump as possible subject of criminal probe - KTVZ

 Reinhart said he wasn’t convinced yet that the entire affidavit should remain undisclosed to the public.

-“I’m not prepared to find that the affidavit should be fully sealed” based on the record he has now, Reinhart said, adding that there are “portions” which could be unsealed.
+“I’m not prepared to find that the affidavit should be fully sealed” based on the record he has now, Reinhart said, adding that there are “portions” that could be unsealed.

-Prosecutors will have the opportunity to proposed redactions and explain why each piece of information needs to be kept from the public eye, Reinhart said.
+Prosecutors will have the opportunity to propose redactions and explain why each piece of information needs to be kept from the public eye, Reinhart said.
 Those proposals will be due on August 25.

 The-CNN-Wire